landonjsn/Cybersecurity-Portfolio/README.md

 # Cybersecurity Portfolio

 ## About Me
-Hi, I'm Landon Johnson.
-I'm currently completing the Google Cybersecurity Certificate and building hands-on skills in security auditing, network analysis, Linux, SQL, and incident response.
+Hi, I'm Landon Johnson, a Management Information Systems student at the University of Georgia with an emphasis in Information Security.
+I recently completed the Google Cybersecurity Certificate and have built hands-on skills in security auditing, network analysis, Linux, SQL, incident response, and Python.
+I'm passionate about cybersecurity and actively seeking entry-level opportunities where I can apply my skills and continue to grow in the field.

 ## Skills
 - Security auditing